“Your blood becomes more acidic when you eat all that meat!” the interviewee said, and I almost pulled off the road in consternation.

 In the meantime, I want to hear from you.

-How aware are you about maintaining alkaline-acid balance in your diet?
+How aware are you of maintaining alkaline-acid balance in your diet?
 Would you describe the way you eat as “alkaline-rich”?

 Share your thoughts below.